code-boxx/ClassiPHPied/README.md

-MIT License
+---
+## LICENSE
+---

-Copyright (c) 2021 Code Boxx
+Copyright by Code Boxx

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal